lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To undo a selection press :kbd:`control +z` or press the button with the arrow looping around and pointing to the left.

+To zoom to view a full page on your spreadsheet in the menu :menuselection:`View --> Zoom --> Entire Page`.
+To view the whole width of your page on the menu :menuselection:`View --> Zoom --> Page Width`.

 Screenshot
 ----------